frectal/openhealthcommons/featured-users.md

 More to come..

-Please suggest more ideas on our github issues or gitter room
+Please suggest more ideas on our github issues or gitter room....